raspberrypilearning/silly-eyes/en/step_4.md

 Some sprites already have a choice of costumes.

-To change the costumes, add code to change to the `next costume`{:class="block3looks"} when you click on a sprite:
+To change costumes, add code to change to the `next costume`{:class="block3looks"} when the user clicks on a sprite:

 ```blocks3
 when this sprite clicked